-High performance occupational health has seen the development of new research links between UCRISE and the Australian Defence Force, in the context of the combatant being an "athlete" with specific physical and cognitive requirements often being tested under extremely challenging conditions.
-Jeremy Witchalls and Phil Newman lead a large scale project examining injury predictors in the Australian Defence Force recruits.
+High-performance occupational health has seen the continued development of new research links between RISE and the Australian Defence Force, in the context of the combatant being an "athlete" with specific physical and cognitive requirements often being tested under extremely challenging conditions.
+An example being examining neck injury predictors in Air Force fast jet pilots.

 Currently, members of RISE’s Sport and Exercise Medicine theme collaborate with colleagues in the Faculty of Science and Technology developing algorithms for better analysis of CT images of sports injuries and in developing AI interventions for early recognition of mental health issues in athletes.
 The effectiveness of exercise on aging, body composition and balance in older persons and Parkinson's disease is also being investigated along with mechanisms for improving child and adolescent balance development.

 RISE Sport and Exercise Medicine research staff and doctoral students undertake research achieving international recognition, with ongoing projects with NASA, the microgravity somatosensory project and Nottingham University (UK) and Wingate Institute (Israel) examining human somatosensory enhancement.